harshkhavale/radiant-riches-llc/README.md

 🌐 **Website URL (Optional):**

-The Radient Riches website is hosted at [https://radiant-riches-llc-cjob.vercel.app/](https://radiant-riches-llc-cjob.vercel.app/).
+The Radiant Riches website is hosted at [https://radiant-riches-llc-cjob.vercel.app/](https://radiant-riches-llc-cjob.vercel.app/).

 ---

 🚀 Thank you for considering my submission for the ReactJS/NextJS internship assignment!
-I'm excited about the opportunity to contribute to Radient Riches and showcase my skills in web development.
+I'm excited about the opportunity to contribute to Radiant Riches LLC and showcase my skills in web development.
 Looking forward to hearing from you soon.

 Best regards,
 Harsh Khavale